european-public-network/european-public-network.github.io/docs/9000_other/9100_faq/9110_faq_Business_Model_Questions.md

 The solution also offers Smart Contract hardforks, to remove users from the Smart Contract or from a specific role.
 So a removed user can read the past where he or she was a permissioned member but can’t read the future data where he or she isn’t a member anymore.

-To join the network as a [AuthorityNode](/docs/how_it_works/authoritynode.html), you have to become an Affiliate, which comes along with an active participation in the evan.network organization, and you have to sign a AuthorityNode Operations Agreement.
+To join the network as a [AuthorityNode](/docs/how_it_works/authoritynode.html), you have to become an Affiliate, which comes along with an active participation in the European Public Network organization, and you have to sign a AuthorityNode Operations Agreement.